 - The Language Connections in each unit guide teachers in scaffolding and supporting student development and use of academic vocabulary.
 For each language proficiency level, different prompts are given for teachers to use with students.
-For example, in the Angle Relationships, Explain, Language Connections section for students with beginner language proficiency, teachers are instructed to point to words, define the words, and "draw a line from the words to the matching picture." - The materials include descriptions of new mathematical vocabulary for a word wall to support student use of academic vocabulary in the Implementation Guide provided under Essentials in the Teacher Toolbox.
+For example, in the Distinguish Between Proportional and Non-Proportional, Explain, Language Connections section for students with beginner language proficiency, teachers are instructed to point to tables, point to a coordinate on the table that goes through the origin, and circle the origin coordinate in green.
+Teachers then "point to the equation for the table." - The materials include descriptions of new mathematical vocabulary for a word wall to support student use of academic vocabulary in the Implementation Guide provided under Essentials in the Teacher Toolbox.
 There is more evidence of embedded teacher guidance as it points out that each Explore activity includes facilitation points for the teacher to attach academic vocabulary to the student's experiences during instruction.
 The guide further points out that the Explore activities include discussion prompts for teachers to guide students in communicating with academic language and embedded strategies to help emergent bilingual learners acquire new vocabulary.